 The first area you’re put into is the tutorial area, which teaches you the basics of movement and gameplay.
 Take a while to read these messages and do what they say, as this is basically the only help the game will ever give you.
-Even then, it doesn’t tell you anything, so I’ll go over the rest of the basic mechanics for you.
+Even then, it doesn’t tell you anything, so I’ll review the basic mechanics for you.

-I personally always opted to not use the shield, simply because you won’t learn to dodge attacks as well.
-Many players in the community hate on shields, but I say there’s no shame in using them.
+I personally always opted not to use the shield simply because you won’t learn to dodge attacks as well.
+Many players in the community hate shields, but I say there’s no shame in using them.

 Parries and ripostes

-Many shields and weapons have the ability to parry an enemy attack.
+Many shields and weapons can parry an enemy attack.
 While blocking, press the parry button at the right time, and you’ll catch your enemy off guard and stun them.

-If you do this right, you’ll be able to perform a ripost, which is an attack on a stunned enemy that does a huge amount of damage.
+If you do this right, you can perform a ripost, an attack on a stunned enemy that does a huge amount of damage.
 Some enemies, including bosses, can be easily destroyed if you time it right.
-They aren’t easy to perform though, so it’ll take a lot of practice to determine when the right time to parry is.
+They aren’t easy to perform, so it’ll take a lot of practice to determine the right time to parry.

 For characters without a shield, you need to get good at rolling.
-Shielded characters need to roll too, but your shield can protect you from many attacks.
-Dodging is also another evasive move you can make but is nowhere near as effective as rolling.
+Shielded characters must also roll, but your shield can protect you from many attacks.
+Dodging is another evasive move you can make but is nowhere near as effective as rolling.
 Rolling in Dark Souls 3 is much easier to control than the previous Souls games.

-One of the best things you can learn to do is properly roll away from attacks.
+One of the best things you can learn is to avoid attacks.
 Some enemies have delayed attacks, and some don’t even indicate when they’re about to strike.
-The key to beating every enemy in the game is to learn their moves and how to best avoid them.
+The key to beating every enemy in the game is to learn their moves and how to avoid them best.

-Death is an inevitability in Dark Souls, so you’re going to be hurt a lot.
-In your inventory you have some bottles called Estus Flasks, which are your health potions.
+Death is inevitable in Dark Souls, so you’ll be hurt greatly.
+You have some bottles called Estus Flasks in your inventory, which are your health potions.
 You also have another flask called Ashen Estus Flask, which restores your FP.

 Once you get to the Firelink Shrine, you can choose whether you want more Estus or Ashen flasks.
-I usually play melee only classes, so I completely so I turn all of my Ashen Flasks into Estus Flasks.
+I usually play melee-only classes, so I turn all of my Ashen Flasks into Estus Flasks.

-There are also materials called Estus Shards around the world that permanently increase the number of uses your Estus Flask has.
-Both these and Undead Bone Shards are extremely important to find because healing will be increasingly more difficult as your health increases.
+There are also materials called Estus Shards worldwide that permanently increase the number of uses your Estus Flask has.
+Both these and Undead Bone Shards are extremely important to find because healing will be increasingly difficult as your health increases.

 Dodging, rolling, attacking, blocking attacks, and sprinting all consume stamina.
-You need to keep a close eye on your stamina bar to make sure it doesn’t run out.
-I’ve been killed by enemies countless times because I was unable to dodge or attack.
+You must keep a close eye on your stamina bar to ensure it doesn’t run out.
+I’ve been killed by enemies countless times because I could not dodge or attack.
 When you start to upgrade, make sure to put a lot of points into your Endurance stat.

-It’s very important that you learn to correctly time your rolls because sporadically rolling all over the floor will get you killed faster than anything else, nevermind the fact that it looks stupid.
-If you find yourself running out of stamina too often, it either means you’re rolling too much or you need to upgrade your Endurance stat.
+You must learn to correctly time your rolls because sporadically rolling all over the floor will get you killed faster than anything else, never mind that it looks stupid.
+Running out of stamina too often means you’re rolling too much, or you need to upgrade your Endurance stat.

-Many smaller enemies in the game can be backstabbed to deal a large amount of damage.
-While you’re backstabbing an enemy, you’re invulnerable to other enemy attacks.
+Many smaller enemies in the game can be backstabbed to deal large damage.
+While backstabbing an enemy, you’re invulnerable to other enemy attacks.
 You then push the stabbed enemy onto the ground, leaving them defenseless for a few seconds.

 You can perform a backstab by quickly tapping your main attack button while you’re facing the backside of the enemy.
-Once you learn how to do this well, you’ll be able to easily defeat many of the enemies in the game.
-All it takes is being able to get behind your enemy and to dodge all the attacks they throw at you.
+Once you learn how to do this well, you can defeat many of the enemies in the game easily.
+All it takes is getting behind your enemy and dodging all the attacks they throw at you.

 It’s highly probable that you died at some point in the tutorial, and if so, you were returned to the bonfire (if you rested at it).
-Bonfires are extremely important to find because you’ll be able to teleport to any other bonfires you’ve rested at before.
+Bonfires are extremely important to find because you can teleport to any other bonfires you’ve rested at before.

-Besides being a checkpoint, it also completely refills your Estus Flask, heals you, removes debuffs, and respawns every enemy you’ve killed.
+Besides being a checkpoint, it completely refills your Estus Flask, heals you removes debuffs and respawns every enemy you’ve killed.
 The only enemies that don’t respawn are bosses and mini-bosses, but every other one respawns.

-Respawning enemies will be the cause of most of your deaths in Dark Souls 3.
+Respawning enemies will cause most of your deaths in Dark Souls 3.
 To be honest, I hated the fact that they respawned, but after a while, it grew on me.
 You have to get used to it because the enemies only get harder from here.

-Immediately after beating the tutorial boss, you’ll be able to head to the area where the Firelink Shrine is located.
-This place serves as your hub world for the rest of the game, so you should take some time to explore and learn the area.
+Immediately after beating the tutorial boss, you can head to the area where the Firelink Shrine is located.
+This place serves as your hub world for the rest of the game, so you should take some time to explore and learn about the area.

 Don’t attempt to kill any NPC you find!
-Certain ones won’t return after death, so you may lose out on important opportunities for alternate ending and questlines (more on this later).
+Certain ones won’t return after death so that you may miss important opportunities for an alternate ending and questlines.

-There’s a locked tower on the outside of the Shrine that can be accessed via the Tower Key sold by the Shrine Handmaid.
-It does cost 20,000 souls though, so you’ll want to save up for a while to get it.
+A locked tower outside the Shrine can be accessed via the Tower Key sold by the Shrine Handmaid.
+It does cost 20,000 souls, though, so you’ll want to save up for a while to get it.

 Collecting and using souls

-You’ll have a few souls after the tutorial, and you might be wondering what to do with them.
+You’ll have a few souls after the tutorial and might be wondering what to do with them.
 Souls can be obtained by killing enemies and consuming souls you find.
-They act as both the currency of the game, as well as being the item you need to upgrade.
+They act as both the currency of the game and the item you need to upgrade.

 As you progress through the game, you’ll need more and more souls to level up.
-You’ll quickly find that certain areas just don’t give you enough souls to level up, so you’ll have to move on and go further into the world.
-You also get quite a bit of souls from beating bosses which will end up funding most of your upgrades.
+You’ll quickly find that certain areas don’t give you enough souls to level up, so you’ll have to move on and go further into the world.
+You also get quite a bit of soul from beating bosses, which will end up funding most of your upgrades.

 Once you start upgrading, there are many stats that you need to pay attention to.
 Here’s a brief overview of what each of the stats are.